 Patrick is currently a director of public and private companies including the Capital One Financial Corporation, the Career Education Corporation, Liquidity Services, Inc., Mobius Management Systems, Inc., the Sarnoff Corporation, and Development Alternatives, Inc. His other leadership positions include Trustee and Chairman of the Research and Policy Committee of the Committee for Economic Development, Vice Chairman of the Council for Excellence in Government, Chairman of the Intergovernmental Technology Leadership Consortium, and co-founder and past chairman of the World Affairs Council of Washington, D.C.

 He is and has been a director/trustee/board officer of several educational institutions, hospitals/health care organizations, and economics and public policy organizations.
 He is a member of the Council on Foreign Relations, the International Institute for Strategic Studies, and the Economic Club of Washington.

 Charles Gold, Advisor

-Charles brings more than 20 years of in-the-trenches experience marketing, product management, and business development leadership experience in high growth cybersecurity, SaaS, and infrastructure software companies.
-Charles has been instrumental in developing and executing growth strategies at category leaders like Virtru, Sonatype, and Progress Software, Red Hat, and others.
+Charles brings more than 20 years’ experience in marketing, product management, and business development leadership experience in high growth cybersecurity, SaaS, and infrastructure software companies.
+He has been instrumental in developing and executing growth strategies at category leaders like Virtru, Sonatype, and Progress Software, Red Hat, and others.